 Glass is a wonderful and versatile material that is used in numerous applications in our homes and commercial buildings.
 We utilize sheet glass every day as tabletops, shelves, windows, and shower doors, as well as in its mirrored version as bathroom, bedroom, and decorative mirrors.
 But most homeowners have no idea how to correcting specify and order glass.

-The well-informed consumer can save considerably on glass and mirror costs by understanding the pricing structure of the glass business and by using industry slang when ordering.
+The well-informed consumer can save big bucks on glass and mirrors by understanding the pricing structure of the glass business and by using industry slang when ordering.
 A typical request should go like this: “1/4 clear annealed glass, 2 lites, 12 * 48, flat polish all”.
 Learn “Glass-Speak” and save money on your next order of glass or mirror!